-District 26 Annual General Meeting
+District 26 Annual General Meeting (Virtual)

-Format of the AGM Meeting
+Format of the AGM Meeting (Will be Virtual)

 The Bargaining Units meet separately.
 In each of these meetings, motions to amend the governing constitution can be made.
 As well, each elected officer reports the affairs of the Bargaining Unit during the current school year.
 Questions may be asked of the elected officers.
 Following the Bargaining Unit meetings, the District begins its meeting.
 Again, motions to amend the District constitution can be made, and reports from the elected District Officers and Committee Officers are presented.

 Reports will be available approximately 1 week prior to the Annual General Meeting

 (Completed for this Current AGM, this will happen again in May 2021)

 At the Bargaining Unit or District meetings, candidates nominated and standing for elected Executive and Committee Officer positions for the next school year have the opportunity to make speeches.
 If more than one candidate applies for a position, a vote by secret ballot shall occur (OTBU & PSSP - vote at the AGM; TBU & District - vote in all worksites following the AGM).

 Elected Positions & Nomination Forms (Completed for this Current AGM, this will happen again in May 2021)